Corn Kings and One-Horse Thieves

 Wealth of water

-However, as is the case with coal and oil, Illinois' real riches lie underground.
+However, as is the case with coal and oil, Illinois's real riches lie underground.
 Today an estimated 5 million Illinoisans draw water from the earth.
 The water well is a staple of rural life, but nearly 9 of every 10 public water systems in Illinois also draw upon groundwater.
 Combined, groundwater users withdraw roughly 1 billion gallons per day (gpd) of the total 43 billion gpd withdrawn by all users from all sources in the state.
-The estimated potential safe withdrawal rate—the rate at which aquifers can be refilled or recharged by nature—is 7 billion gpd.
+The estimated potential safe withdrawal rate—the rate at which aquifers can be refilled or recharged by nature—is seven billion gpd.
 And surface water and ground water represent only the residuum of the precipitation which falls upon Illinois naturally.
-Hydrologists estimate that of the atmospheric moisture which daily wafts across the state, only 5 percent falls as rain or snow—a statistic which has spurred research into what the experts like to call "planned enhancement of precipitation"—cloud seeding—so that we may someday turn the skies on and off like a faucet.
+Hydrologists estimate that of the atmospheric moisture which daily wafts across the state, only five percent falls as rain or snow—a statistic which has spurred research into what the experts like to call "planned enhancement of precipitation"—cloud seeding—so that we may someday turn the skies on and off like a faucet.

 Indeed, so rich is Illinois in water, and so parched are the burgeoning cities of the Sunbelt, that officials in Illinois and neighboring states have begun touting the Midwest as a future "OPEC of water."
 They envision the day when Illinois will export water for a price.
 Exporting water is not as new an idea as it might seem.
 Illinois has been exporting water for years, chiefly in the form of farm crops (a standard bushel of corn contains a gallon of water, but requires in all, 2,500 gallons per bushel to bring it to maturity).